 The next day all hell broke loose.
 He couldn’t breathe.
 He was flailing, making repetitive sounds.
 He was exhibiting autistic-like behavior.
 It was the stuff straight jackets were made for.
 The most terrifying thing I’ve ever seen.
 The baby and three year old were scared.
 Even my tough 7 year old was scared for his big brother.
 And of course I had to act like it was no big deal.

-This is a video of some of what was going on with Noah.
+This is a video (I deleted the video for my son’s privacy) of some of what was going on with Noah.
 The last segment is the screaming.
 That was pretty consistent for the first three weeks.
 There are more disturbing videos, but Noah didn’t want me to include those and I don’t blame him.
 I just wanted to show how bad mold illness can be.
 I also want to share because I do believe there are autistic children out there who actually have mold illness.
 To be clear, Noah is not autistic, and the behavior has passed.
 Mold illness can exhibit itself as many different things, and most doctors have no idea about any of this.
 Even things like MS, Alzheimer’s, you name it, it could be mold.
 Mold just completely hijacks your brain.

 I happened to have CSM (cholestyramine).
 Andrea suggested we try it for Noah at that moment.
 It was delivered just two days earlier from a compounding pharmacy in Florida.
 It was a Sunday, and it was the only thing that could have helped him in that moment.
 As if God himself had hand delivered it.
 It’s a cholesterol drug that has been used as an effective toxin binder.
 It’s part of the Shoemaker Protocol for Mold Illness.
 I was going to use the CSM for myself, but hadn’t decided yet.
 So there it was.
 We tried a little, and nothing.
 A little more, nothing.
 We gave him four times an adult dose and within ten minutes we had our Noah back.
 BUT, two hours later it started again, and we had to give him 4 times the adult dose to bring him back.
 This lasted for a few terrifying days.
 Could it be possible that our almost 10 year old son was going to be autistic?